 Pauline knows only too well how it feels to have a delayed ovarian cancer diagnosis.
 Despite having symptoms including bloating and change in bowel habit, two GPs misdiagnosed her with a bowel blockage.
 Pauline’s symptoms became so unbearable she was rushed to her local A&E where her tumour was detected.
 Had Pauline’s GPs been more knowledgeable, her ovarian cancer could have been diagnosed earlier.

 Unfortunately, Pauline’s story is far from unusual and every year 27 per cent of women are diagnosed with ovarian cancer in A&E. Pauline was lucky to be able to undergo treatment including chemotherapy and surgery.
-Not all women have this life-saving chance, and one in five is too poorly to even receive treatment.
+Not all women have this life-saving chance, and one in five are too ill to even receive treatment.
 Diagnosing ovarian cancer just a few weeks earlier could make a huge difference to a woman’s treatment options.

 Since her diagnosis, Pauline has been proactive in taking steps to ensure the future is brighter for women with ovarian cancer.
 She has become a valued and involved volunteer, giving up her time to prepare all the materials and hundreds of GP toolkit bags we take to GP training days.

 We are also extremely grateful to Dr Barber for taking time from her busy practice to share her knowledge and support her fellow GPs.
 Expanding and building on our GP education work is a top priority.
 Together we can make sure women are diagnosed at the earliest possible stage.